apache/causeway-site/content/components/objectstores/jdo/mapping-bigdecimals.md

 Title: Mapping BigDecimals

 Working with `java.math.BigDecimal` properties takes a little care due to scale/precision issues.
-This is certainly the case for HSQL, and (may be the case ) for all other RDBMS' too.

 For example, suppose we have: